megamaiku/JavaScript-Array-Flattening-Machine/README.md

 Lastly, I decided to enable the Github Pages option in my repo, so people can see the application and use it live.
 Take a look: https://megamaiku.github.io/JavaScript-Array-Flattening-Machine/

+Developed in Windows and MacOS, using Atom and Chrome Developer Tools.